dwulff/NLP_2021Autumn/menu/projects.md

 Please download and install Slack, and then join the workshop using this <a href="https://join.slack.com/t/slack-ji25555/shared_invite/zt-w5v312s4-vJJV~LYFLDg1DxnY1ifC6A"><b>link</b></a>.

+I will create individual channels for each group and invite you join them at a later point.

 ## Project timeline

 <table cellspacing="0" cellpadding="0">